RobTillaart/HX710AB/README.md

 Performance depends on platform used and on the time to make a measurement.
-The latter is either 10 or 40 Hz, which possibly means optional 100 or 25 milliseconds extra waiting time. (needs investigations)
+The latter is either 10 or 40 Hz, which possibly means optional 100 or 25 milliseconds extra waiting time.

+To minimize the blocking time the library implemented (0.1.2) an asynchronous interface to keep performance at maximum level.

 ### Related